-JLR is providing engineering services for the design, site review, and contract administration of Hazelton Subdivision in Sudbury.
-The 31 ha subdivision will be completed in 10 phases with approximately 250 homes, consisting of single-family, multi-family residential units, and a commercial/retail component adjacent to one of Sudbury’s main arteries, the Kingsway.
+Our firm has been providing engineering services for the design, site review, and contract administration of the Hazelton Subdivision in Sudbury, Ontario.
+The 31 hectare subdivision will be completed in 10 phases with approximately 250 homes, consisting of single-family, multi-family residential units, and a commercial/retail component adjacent to one of Sudbury’s main arteries, the Kingsway.
 Total construction value for the 2.8 km of roadways and infrastructure is in excess of $15M.

-This subdivision required a complete redesign from the original concept designed in the 1990s to more adequately reflect a changed market and current design requirements.
-The new design takes into consideration mixed zoning, increased parkland, revised road layouts, SWM, and traffic calming measures, such as a roundabout.
+This subdivision required a complete redesign from the original 1990s concept to more adequately reflect a changed market and current design requirements.
+The new design takes into consideration mixed zoning, increased parkland, revised road layouts, storm water management (SWM), and traffic calming measures, such as a roundabout.

-Designing and constructing the Hazelton Subdivision and similar projects in the Sudbury area present particular challenges.
+Designing and constructing the Hazelton Subdivision and similar projects in the Sudbury area has presented particular challenges.
 Much of Sudbury’s terrain contains surface bedrock, which requires extensive blasting and rock excavation for any proposed developments.
-JLR is proficient in providing cost effective designs that work with and around bedrock and the challenges it presents.
+Our firm is proficient in providing cost effective designs that work with and around bedrock and the challenges it presents.